conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 .. code-block:: bash

-    conda install --use-local pyinstrument
+    conda install --use-local click

-Now verify that Pyinstrument installed successfully:
+Now verify that click installed successfully:

 .. code-block:: bash

     conda list

-At this point you now have a conda package for pyinstrument that can be installed in any conda environment of the same Python version as your root environment.
+At this point you now have a conda package for click that can be installed in any conda environment of the same Python version as your root environment.
 The remaining optional sections show you how to make packages for other Python versions, other